Introduction and Opportunities at Our Parish

 The standard, week-to-week opportunities for confession are as follows:

-- Saturdays in the Main Church
+- Saturdays in the Parish Church

 - 8:30 AM - After the morning Mass, a priest will be available to hear confessions in the confessional room in the day chapel.
 There will often be other priests sitting in the main church area to hear confessions at this time.
 The priests will stay until all who have come to receive the Sacraments have done so.